mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/related-documentation/release-notes/index.md

 - Began collecting diagnostic bundle for all pools, by default.

 ## Known issues and limitations

-- Auto Pool updates become slower as the number of templates increases, or as large changes to the Apache&reg; Mesos&reg; state occur, such as many apps starting or stopping.
+- Auto Pool updates slow down as the number of templates increases, or as large changes to the Apache&reg; Mesos&reg; state occur, such as many apps starting or stopping.

 # DC/OS for Edge-LB Service version 1.5.0 Release Notes